 One of the best features of Blogger compared with other free blogging sites is that you can use a custom domain name.
-This will improve the professional look of your site and will improve Blogger SEO.
+This will improve your site’s professional look and Blogger SEO.

-Cloudflare provides a ton of features to improve the security and performance of your site.
-Also, Cloudflare renews the domain on the wholesale price, not retail pricing.
+Cloudflare provides many features to improve your site’s security and performance.
+Also, Cloudflare renews the domain on wholesale, not retail pricing.

 Once done, add Blogger nameservers to your DNS management to map the domain with Google Blogger servers.